 - 1. Remove the cover.
-See "Removing the cover" on page 11. - 2.
+See "Removing the cover" on page 10. - 2.
 Remove the two screws at the rear of the right side cover and slide the cover to the rear to remove.

-3. If your computer has a CD drive or DVD drive, you might need to remove the signal and power cables from the drive.
+- 3. If your computer has a CD drive or DVD drive, you might need to remove the signal and power cables from the drive. - 4.
+Remove the power LED cable from the system board.

-4. Remove the front bezel by removing the two screws and releasing the six plastic tabs inside the chassis and then completely remove the bezel.
+- 5. Remove the front bezel by removing the two screws and releasing the six plastic tabs inside the chassis and then completely remove the bezel.
+Feed the power LED cable through the front chassis opening as the bezel is removed. - Note: Be careful so that you do not break the power LED cable, because the cable is attached to the bezel assembly.

-5. Remove the metal shield from the drive bay by inserting a flat-blade screwdriver into one of the slots and gently prying it loose.
+6. Remove the metal shield from the drive bay by inserting a flat-blade screwdriver into one of the slots and gently prying it loose.

-- 6. Remove the plastic panel in the bezel for bay 2 by squeezing the plastic tabs that secure the panel on the inside of the bezel. - 7.
-Make sure the drive that you are installing is set correctly as either a master or a slave device. - If it is the first CD drive or DVD drive, set it as a master device. - If it is an additional CD drive or DVD drive set it as a slave device. - If it is an additional hard disk drive set it as a slave device.
+- 7. Remove the plastic panel in the bezel for bay 2 by squeezing the plastic tabs that secure the panel on the inside of the bezel. - 8.
+Make sure the drive that you are installing is set correctly as either a master or a slave device. - If it is the first CD drive or DVD drive, set it as a master device. - If it is an additional CD drive or DVD drive set it as a slave device.